The Works forced to close shops after cyber attack

 It said store deliveries "are expected to resume imminently" and its normal online service levels are steadily being reintroduced.

-Bosses added that the firm does not currently expect the incident to have a “material adverse impact” on its financial position or forecasts.
+Bosses at the Birmingham-headquartered firm do not currently expect the incident to have a "material adverse impact" on its financial position or forecasts.

 In a statement, The Works said: "There has been some limited disruption to trading and business operations, including the closure of some stores due to till issues.